AleoNet/snarkOS/README.md

 ## 3.1 Run an Aleo Client

 Start by following the instructions in the [Build Guide](#2-build-guide).
 The guide below provides information on running `core` and `outer` clients (as defined in Section 2.2.)
-Aleo community members running validators are recommended to run 1-3 `core` clients as their exclusive peers.
+Aleo community members running validators are recommended to run 1-3 `core` clients as their exclusive client peers.
 This will ensure network traffic from the public internet is verified prior to reaching the validator.

 Any client **not** connected directly to a validator can be considered an `outer` client.